MoS2DL/gbg-air-quality-pipeline-extract/README.md

 Please note that this Airflow setup is only suitable for local testing and orchestation of non-critical pipelines and **should not** be used for production when the availability of pipeline results are of critical importance.

+The repository has been developed in a Linux environment.
+With that said, it should work out of the box on a Mac and possibly in windows using WSL2.

 <hr>

 ## Setup